 Both partial and complete tummy tucks are performed in a hospital where Dr. Kaplan holds privileges.

 Will I be awake during my tummy tuck?

 That depends on what type of anesthesia and what type of tummy tuck Dr. Kaplan decides is best for you.
 A general anesthetic will make you sleep during the entire procedure.
 A local anesthetic along with medications that will sedate you and make you sleepy will allow you to be awake but very comfortable during the surgery.
 Dr. Kaplan will discuss these options with you and make a determination during your consultation.

 How long will it take to feel back to normal after my tummy tuck surgery?

-Recovery time varies from person to person, but in general most men and women who have tummy tuck surgery can go back to work comfortably in just a couple of weeks.
+Recovery time varies from person to person, but in general, most men and women who have tummy tuck surgery can go back to work comfortably in just a couple of weeks.
 Sometimes it takes a few more weeks of resting to feel comfortable returning to work.
 The better condition you are in at the time of your surgery, the faster your recuperation will be.

 Does exercise help the recovery process?

 Exercise is a very important factor in recovering from tummy tuck surgery.
 It helps in many different ways – from reducing the amount of swelling and reducing the chance of a blood clot developing to helping give the muscles in your newly contoured tummy much more tone.
-Of course, you should exercise moderately at first and gradually increase the vigorousness of your exercise in relationship to your comfort level.
+Of course, you should exercise moderately at first and gradually increase the vigorousness of your exercise in relation to your comfort level.